a11n/lint-junit-rule/README.md

 A JUnit rule which allows unit testing of custom Lint rules.

 ## Motivation
-Writing custom Lint rules basically has to challenges:
+Writing custom Lint rules basically has two challenges:

 1. Find documentation on how to write custom Lint rules
 2. Test your custom Lint rules